nextcloud/all-in-one/readme.md

 ---

 #### Failure of the backup container in LXC containers
 If you are running AIO in a LXC container, you need to make sure that FUSE is enabled in the LXC container settings.
+Also, if using Alpine Linux as host OS, make sure to add fuse via `apk add fuse`.
 Otherwise the backup container will not be able to start as FUSE is required for it to work.

 ---